Field theory (psychology): History

-Kurt Lewin's influence
+Overview of Kurt Lewin's influences

 Kurt Lewin was born in Germany in 1890.
 He originally wanted to pursue behaviorism, but later found an interest in Gestalt psychology while volunteering in the German army in 1914.
 He went on to work at the Psychological Institute in the University of Berlin after World War 1.
 There he worked with two of the founders of gestalt psychology, Max Wertheimer and Wolfgang Köhler.
-When Lewin moved to the USA, he had become more involved with real world issues and the need to understand and change human behavior.
+When Lewin moved to the US, he had become more involved with real world issues and the need to understand and change human behavior.
 His desire and personal involvement with gestalt psychology led to the development of his field theory.
 Lewin's field theory emphasized interpersonal conflict, individual personalities, and situational variables.
 He proposed that behavior is the result of the individual and their environment.
 In viewing a person's social environment and its effect on their dynamic field, Lewin also found that a person's psychological state influences their social field.

-Wanting to shift the focus of psychology away from Aristotelian views and more towards Galileo's approach, he believed psychology needed to follow physics.
 Drawing from both mathematics and physics, Lewin took the concept of the field, the focus of one's experiences, personal needs, and topography to map spatial relationships.
 Lewin created a field theory rule that says analysis can only start with the situation represented as a whole, so in order for change to take place, the entire situation must be considered.
 There seems to be a repetition of people having the same unsuccessful attempts to grow and develop themselves and field theory draws the conclusion that this repetition comes from forces within our fields.
 To display this psychological field, Lewin constructed "topological maps" that showed inter-related areas and indicated the directions of people's goals.